rslvn/nuxt-typescript-ssr-firebase-auth/README.md

 ---

+### Errors and fixes

-### nuxt Failed to execute 'appendChild' on 'Node': This node type does not support this method.
+#### nuxt Failed to execute 'appendChild' on 'Node': This node type does not support this method.
 add `client-only` tag

     <client-only>